US Politics and Government Sites

 Benjamin Franklin: A Documentary History (63 minutes, Real Player)

-The Making of America Collection is a digital library of primary sources in American social history from the antebellum period through reconstruction containing approximately 114 books and 24 journals encompassing nearly 90,000 pages with 19th century imprints.
+The Making of America Collection is a digital library of primary sources in American social history from the antebellum period through reconstruction containing approximately 267 monograph volumes and over 100,000 journal articles with 19th century imprints.

 In 1876 The Country Waited 4 Months for a New President as Rutherford B. Hayes, 19th president of the United States, won the most fiercely disputed election in American history by 1 electoral vote.